 Rocky Mountain National Park's landscape has been shaped by the cyclical growth, recession and reconstitution of glaciers over many millennia.
 Glacial movement grinds the land beneath it, depositing till on its margins that accumulate on ridges called moraines.

-Bierstadt Lake fills a shallow depression in a lateral moraine north of the Bear Lake Road corridor.
-A moderately steep climb on well-crafted switchbacks leads from Bear Lake Road through open hillsides to a heavily wooded moraine-top and Bierstadt Lake.
+Bierstadt Lake fills a shallow depression in a lateral moraine north of Bear Lake Road.
+A moderately steep climb on well-crafted switchbacks pass through open hillsides to a heavily wooded moraine-top and Bierstadt Lake.

 A one mile loop continues around the lake with numerous access points and post-card panoramas of the Continental Divide.
-The Bierstadt Lake Trail and Loop is well-suited for families, runners, and winter recreation:
+The Bierstadt Lake Trail is well-suited for families, runners, and winter recreation:

 The trail climbs methodically on long-leg switchbacks through open hillsides of sage, grasses, and wildflowers.
 Aspen line portions of the trail, with much thicker stands on its fringes.
 Rangy views extend from Longs Peak (south) to Thatchtop Mountain (north) before leveling off in a thick lodgepole forest (.97 miles : 9,451').

 Here it drops gently to the Bierstadt Lake Loop Trail junctionon the lake's southwest corner (1.05 miles : 9,438'), which continues for one mile around the lake basin through lodgepole, spruce, and fir.
-This upper-montane forest is arguably the Park's most biologically diverse, a food-rich ecosystem that attracts deer, elk, bear, fox, snowshoe hare and countless others.
+This upper-montane forest is arguably the Park's most biologically diverse, a food-rich ecosystem that attracts deer, elk, bear, fox, snowshoe hare among many others.